axibase/atsd/integration/graphite/storage-finder.md

            {'com.axibase.*': 'com.axibase.*'}]}
 ```

 Below two entity folders are shown.
 One filters out only the entity `com.axibase`.
-The other one filters out entities that start with `com.axibase`.
+The other one filters out entities that begin with `com.axibase`.

 ![](./resources/02.png)